 Breadth of expertise

-The School comprises the Directorates of Medical Imaging and Radiotherapy, Nursing, Occupational Therapy, Orthoptics and Physiotherapy and has a vibrant Postgraduate/CPD portfolio.
-The school is committed to delivering quality research to the highest ethical standards in order to improve knowledge and services for the health of the community.
+The School comprises of programmes in Diagnostic Radiography, Theraputic Radiography and Oncology, Nursing, Occupational Therapy, Orthoptics and Physiotherapy and has a vibrant Postgraduate/CPD portfolio.
+The School is committed to delivering quality research to the highest ethical standards in order to improve knowledge and services for the health of the community.
 Our multi professional cohort of staff has a strong research profile and is committed to developing policy, practice and technology for the improvement of healthcare and service delivery.

 Contributing to the advancement of health care practice